ESMValGroup/ESMValCore/doc/contributing.rst

 :mod:`warnings` module and schedule it for removal two `minor versions
 <https://semver.org/>`__ from the upcoming release.
 For example, when you
-deprecate a feature in a pull request that will be included in version 2.5, that feature could be removed in version 2.7:
+deprecate a feature in a pull request that will be included in version 2.5, that feature should be removed in version 2.7:

 .. code-block:: python